out-of-cheese-error/gooseberry/README.md

 The name of the Index file, e.g. `mdbook` needs this to be called "SUMMARY" and in Obisidan you could use "00INDEX" to make it show up first in the file explorer.

+#### Ignoring tags

+`gooseberry config kb ignore`

+Some annotations maybe aren't meant for the knowledge base.
+You can exclude these by tagging them with a specific tag, and then adding this tag to the
+`ignore_tags` configuration option (manually in the config file or with the above command).
+Note: Annotations with ignored tags will still be included in the `search` and `tag` commands.

 #### File extensions